-If you’re looking to dive into homeownership, it’s worth being prepared at every step.
-Besides tracking interest rates and house hunting, applying for a mortgage is the biggest step in the process.
-It can sometimes seem stressful, but it’s easier if you focus on getting your financial affairs in order.
+If you’re looking to dive into homeownership, it’s important to be prepared at every step.
+Besides tracking interest rates and hunting for the perfect home, applying for a mortgage is the biggest step in the process.
+While it might seem stressful, it can be made much easier if you get your financial affairs in order ahead of time.
 Here are 7 ways to help get your mortgage application approved.

 1. Check your credit score

 In Canada, credit scores run from 300 to 900 across five categories: Poor, Fair, Good, Very Good, and Excellent.
-The exact categories vary by credit bureau, but the point is the same.
-Your credit score is a snapshot of your overall financial health, so you should know what it is.
+The exact categories vary based on which credit bureau is being used, but the process is essentially the same.
+Your credit score is a snapshot of your overall financial health, so it’s important that you know what yours is.

-Mortgage lenders use your score to gauge your financial trustworthiness and ability to repay your debts.
+Mortgage lenders will use your credit score to gauge your financial trustworthiness and ability to repay your debts.
 The higher your credit score, the more likely you’ll be offered the lowest mortgage rates in Canada.
-Ideally, you want your score to be at least 660.
-In addition to your overall numerical score, your credit report will also contain information about late payments, number of accounts open, overall debt levels and length of credit history.
+Ideally, you want your score to be at least 660, but higher is always better.
+In addition to your overall numerical score, your credit report will also contain information about late payments, the number of accounts you have open, your overall debt levels, and the length of your credit history.
+Making loan and bill repayments on time and not using too much of your available credit will generally leave you with a higher score.

-It only takes a few minutes check your credit score online for free.
+You can check your credit score for free with several online companies.
 Online credit checks will pull your score from one of Canada’s two credit bureaus, Equifax or TransUnion.
 It’s a good idea to check your score each quarter, and do everything you can to increase your credit score.

 2. Save a larger down payment

-Buying a home requires some cash up front, also known as a down payment.
-The bigger your down payment is, the better, for a few reasons.
+Buying a home will always require some amount of cash upfront, also known as a down payment.
+The bigger your down payment is the better, for a few reasons.
 The main reason is simply that the larger your down payment, the less you’ll need to borrow, and the less interest you’ll pay.
 However, just getting approved for a mortgage relies on the down payment as well.

-What’s the minimum down payment for a mortgage approval?
-In Canada, there are federal down payment requirements based on the home’s price:
+What’s the minimum down payment for mortgage approval?
+In Canada, there are minimum down payment requirements based on the home’s price:

 - $500,000 to $999,999: You’ll need 5% of the first $500,000, and 10% for the portion of the purchase price above $500,000.